 For the next step, identify the value you wish to create for your main customers: your value proposition.
-An outstanding value proposition should focus on the most important jobs, pains and gains of your customer.
+An outstanding value proposition should focus on the most important jobs, pains, and gains of your customer.
 The left side of the Value Proposition Canvas comes into play here.
-It will help you make explicit how (you believe) your products and services will help customers get jobs done, ease pains and create gains.
+It will help you make explicit how (you believe) your products and services will help customers get jobs done, ease pains, and create gains.

-- What products and services do (can) we provide to enable our customers get their most important jobs done?
+- What products and services do (can) we provide to enable our customers to get their most important jobs done?

 - How do (could) our products and services help customers alleviate their most extreme pains?